Compact localized fermions and Ising anyons in a chiral spin liquid: Introduction

 The remarkable progress in the quantum simulation and preparation of topologically ordered states of matter opens new avenues for experimental tests of quantum spin liquids (QSLs) \cite{semeghini2021probing,satzinger2021realizing,kalinowski2023non,will2025probing,evered2025probing}.
 In particular, recent claims of successful braiding of non-Abelian anyons in quantum simulators \cite{google2023non,xu2023digital,xu2024non,iqbal2024non,iqbal2025qutrit,song2025shortcuts,evered2025probing} hold promise for the control of fractional excitations hosted by QSLs and constitute a milestone on the long path to robust quantum information processing.
 These braiding experiments were based on the stabilization of toric-code or string-net states in superconducting \cite{google2023non,xu2023digital,xu2024non} or trapped-ion \cite{iqbal2024non,iqbal2025qutrit} quantum processors comprising between $20$ and $70$ qubits or qudits.
 With the rich zoo of theoretically proposed QSLs in mind \cite{savary2016quantum,broholm2020quantum}, this raises the question of which spin model can be simulated at these intermediate scales without significant hybridization of its fractional excitations.
 As the hybridization of particles is typically governed by their capability to localize, these considerations naturally point to the study of the limiting case of \emph{compact localization}.

-Compact localized states (CLS) are eigenmodes with support on a finite number of lattice sites, and stem from quantum interference on specific lattice geometries \cite{kirkpatrick1972localized,sutherland1986localization,zhang2020compact,bergman2008band}.
-Since these states do not disperse, they form perfectly flat energy bands in crystallized systems, and thereby give rise to multiple phenomena of persistent interest to the condensed matter community.
+Compact localized states (CLS) are eigenmodes with support on a finite number of lattice sites, and stem from {destructive} quantum interference on specific lattice geometries \cite{kirkpatrick1972localized,sutherland1986localization,zhang2020compact,bergman2008band}. {If this destructive interference is realized through fine-tuning of an applied magnetic flux, the appearance of CLS is known as Aharonov–Bohm caging \cite{vidal1998aharonov}, and has been experimentally confirmed in photonic and cold-atom platforms \cite{mukherjee2018experimental,li2022aharonov,chen2025interaction}.} {Moreover, since CLS} do not disperse, they form perfectly flat energy bands in crystallized systems, and thereby give rise to multiple phenomena of persistent interest to the condensed matter community.
 Electronic systems with low-energy flat bands are susceptible to instabilities which induce unconventional phases and, in some instances, fractionalization of microscopic degrees of freedom.
 Currently prominent examples of this scenario are given by the unconventional superconductivity in kagome metals \cite{yin2022topological,wang2023quantum,wang2024topological} and the fractional Chern insulating phase reported in Moire systems \cite{xie2021fractional,bhowmik2024emergent}.
 On the other hand, in the context of strongly correlated materials, magnonic flat bands play a crucial role in the explanation of antiferromagnetism on frustrated lattices \cite{schulenburg2002macroscopic,schmidt2006linear,bergman2008band}.
 Moreover, theoretical results indicate that the response of perfectly flat bands to disorder should exhibit surprising localization effects, such as an \emph{inverse} Anderson transition in three dimensions \cite{goda2006inverse} and critical states in two dimensions \cite{chalker2010anderson}.